-- Any request for authorization of services requires a written order by the requesting provider.
+- Any request for authorization of services requires a written order signed by the requesting provider.
 The provider should be available to answer questions if needed. - Authorization requests require submission of supporting clinical documentation for medical review; failure to provide clinical information can result in a delay or denial of the request. - Some services have limitations on the number of times providers will be reimbursed.
 Exceptions to limitations can be requested through the prior authorization process. - Authorization for services (such as DME rental, home health, or therapies) will specify the units of service or time period for which authorization is given.
 A request for continuation of service must be submitted and/or signed by the provider before continuation of service will be pre-authorized for payment.
-Authorization requests that do not have the signature of the requesting provider on the authorization form or attached clinical notes will be denied. - Prior authorizations by a PCP are not required for behavioral health services.
+Authorization requests that do not have a signed order will be denied. - Prior authorizations by a PCP are not required for behavioral health services.